SUSSBIA/fabric-onboarding-experience/01-security-access-governance/README.md

 - Do they need view-only access or edit access?
 - Which workspace should they access?
 - What data will they be able to see?
-- Is the data confidential or restricted?
+- Is the data labelled `Restricted - SUSS` or `Confidential - SUSS`?
 - Is a separate license required?
 - Should access be time-bound?
 - Who is responsible for removing access later?

-External collaborator access should be reviewed only when the need arises and should be aligned with licensing, data sensitivity, and workspace governance expectations.
+External collaborator access should be reviewed only when the need arises and should be aligned with licensing, sensitivity label, and workspace governance expectations.

 ## Minimum checklist before using Fabric